Heil Hitler (song): Composition

-The song features a synth-heavy and orchestral instrumental, including marching band-style drums during its bridge.
+Musically, "Heil Hitler" features a synth-heavy and orchestral instrumental, with marching band-style coming in during the bridge.
 For the hook, West and his group the Hooligans chant "All my niggas Nazis, nigga, heil Hitler."
 West's first verse details the current state of his life, including his custody battle and the freezing of his assets, using them as justification for why he "became a Nazi".
 The song ends with a sample taken from a 1936 Adolf Hitler speech.
 The speech is in German, and translates to:"If you consider the work I'm doing to be right, if you think I have been diligent, that I have worked, that I have advocated for you this year, that I have spent my time honestly in the service of my people, then cast your vote!
 If so, then stand up for me like I have stood up for you!"

-Rearrangements and remixes
+Alternate versions

-An edited version of the song's instrumental, "The Heil Symphony", replaced the original version on most streaming services.
+An edited version of the song's instrumental, "The Heil Symphony" or "Hit Symphony", replaced the original version on most streaming services.
 Released to Scrybe earlier in the day, this version removes the vocals and drums – the former being the reason for the song's deletion – and further emphasizes its orchestral elements.
 This version was also taken down by Spotify, leading West to re-upload the song with a black single cover and the updated name "Hit Symphony".

-After previously stating he was "done with antisemitism", West released a new version of "Heil Hitler" titled "Hallelujah", replacing the mentions of Hitler with lyrics relating to Christianity.
-This version still contains the majority of the first verse; only the word "Nazi" is censored.
-Additionally, the Hitler speech is completely removed, with the song's ending itself being cut down.
+After previously stating he was "done with antisemitism", West released a new version of "Heil Hitler" titled "Hallelujah", replacing the mentions of Hitler with lyrics relating to Christianity, including removing the speech.